Spanish is the native language of 406 million people worldwide: That’s 71 million more than native English speakers!*

 Testimonial of Former Student Cameron Murray

 Whenever I had studied Spanish in my undergrad years, I always found myself wondering, “How the heck am I going to use this Spanish without being a teacher?”
-Dr. Routt and other professors in the Foreign Language Department said that I will be able to incorporate the language anywhere that I go.
+Dr. Routt and other professors in the World Language Department said that I will be able to incorporate the language anywhere that I go.
 I couldn’t help but think that was too vague of a response.
 I wanted to know what I would have been doing with my Spanish.
 But what I learned was a little different than I expected.

 I currently work for State Farm Insurance as an Auto Claims Representative in the Total Loss department.
 My “zone” handles vehicles that are total losses in Illinois, Indiana, and Michigan.
 When I applied for this job, the interview team saw my resume and that I noted that I studied Spanish and had it as a minor in college.
 They saw too on my resume that I studied abroad in Salamanca, Spain.
 The job posting didn’t say they were looking for Spanish speakers, nor did it say that they preferred them.
 To my delight, in my interview, they inquired about it, and said they drastically need Spanish speakers in the department.
 All I would have to do is pass an oral proficiency exam and I would be full time on the Spanish Claims Team for my department.
 How cool!